Surface headphones review: competition for Bose and Sony?

 Prices and availability

-Microsoft sells the Surface Headphones in its own online shop, on Amazon and at various retailers. during that ProIf the product currently only costs 260 euros on Amazon, they charge 350 euros for it in their own online shop.
+Microsoft sells the Surface Headphones in its own online shop, on Amazon and at various retailers.
+While the product currently costs just 260 euros on Amazon, it costs 350 euros in its own online shop.
 So you have to decide for yourself where to buy the headphones.

 Surface Headphones: Conclusion

-The Surface Headphones are Microsoft's first headphones.
+The Surface Headphones are the first headphones from Microsoft.
 And I think the manufacturer did a good job.
-From the modern design to the sound quality, everything was right for me.
-The noise canceling also worked very well in my test.
-Thanks to the long battery life and the high wearing comfort, you can use the headphones without Probleme for several hours at a time.
+From the modern design to the sound quality, everything was perfect for me.
+The noise cancelling also worked very well in my test.
+Thanks to the long battery life and the high level of comfort, you can wear the headphones for several hours at a time without any problems.
 So the price is justified in my opinion.

 Nevertheless, I found two points of criticism: the large carrying case and the app.
 The case is very large, which means that it takes up a lot of space in bags and suitcases.
 I think it's a shame that the app has very few features and is only available for Windows.